AlexKalyna/AlexKalyna/README.md

 # About Me

 👋 Hi there!
-I’m a **driven and results-oriented Senior QA Engineer** with a passion for delivering exceptional software quality and reliability.
+I’m a **driven and results-oriented QA Engineer** with a passion for delivering exceptional software quality and reliability.
 My approach combines precision, innovation, and customer focus to ensure robust, user-centric solutions.

 ### What Sets Me Apart